AllysonBergeron/Cypress-Exercise/README.md

 ### Exercise Instructions

-1. Setup and run the application
+1. Start the application and play around
-2. Run the NewInstrument.cy.ts spec
+2. Run the NewInstrument.cy.ts spec within Cypress
 3. Update the NewInstrument.cy.ts
-   1. The first test should pass w/o aleration
+   1. The first test should pass without alteration, and you may reference it throughout the exercise.
-   2. The second test requires you to fill in two lines of code
+   2. The second test is incomplete, and you are prompted to add new lines of code to satisfy the test.
-   3. The third test is failing and will need troubleshooting
+   3. The third test is failing.
+Please troubleshoot the failure and correct the test so that it passes.
-   4. The forth test is totally up to the writer
+   4. The fourth test is yours to design.